crcdng/hen-metaverse-tutorial-1/Tutorial.md

 **Hic et Nunc** (HEN) is one of the fastest growing NFT platforms and at the same time a place for a diverse community of artists and collectors.
 HEN is [open source](https://github.com/hicetnunc2000/) and lives on [Tezos](https://tezos.com/), a "green" / [energy efficient](https://arxiv.org/abs/2109.03667) blockchain.
 You can read about the history of Hic et Nunc [here](https://github.com/i3games/hen-timeline/blob/main/timeline.md).

-So we start with a tiny little atom of a Metaverse, possibly, and watch it grow in size and capacity.
+So we start with the tiny little atom of a Metaverse, possibly, and watch it grow in size and capacity.
 The main goal is to learn about and experiment with WebXR and green NFTs.

 This is the roadmap: